-- Consolidated Appropriations Act, 2001: The Community Renewal Tax Relief Act of 2000, incorporated by reference in the Consolidated Act; authorized the Secretary to designate up to 40 renewal communities; extended and expanded empowerment zone incentives; established a new markets tax credit; and improved the low-income housing tax credit.
-The Community Renewal Act directed the Comptroller General to study and report on certain kinds of risks involving the Federal Home Loan Bank System and on standards proposed by the Federal Housing Finance Board and by the Office of Federal Housing Enterprise Oversight for the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation. - 2001 VA-HUD Appropriations Act for Fiscal Year 2002: Increased mortgage limits for FHA-insured multifamily housing; authorizes FHA to insure hybrid adjustable rate mortgages (ARMs) that have a set interest rate for a fixed number of years and annual rate adjustments thereafter.
-Fully funded renewal of all Section 8 contracts and made \$144 million available for incremental vouchers for public housing agencies that have at least a 97 percent occupancy rate. - Mark-to-Market Program Extension in Title VI of the Labor, HHS and Education Appropriations Act for Fiscal Year 2002:

-The statute modified the Mark-to-Market program and extended its life to October 1, 2006.
+- 2000 Omnibus Indian Advancement Act: This Act established an American Indian Education Foundation to encourage and accept private gifts to help further education of Indian children attending BIA schools; offered increased economic development opportunities for Indian tribes; authorized new activities to help support and improve tribal governance; provided for settlement of a tribal land case in California; restored and re-established the federal trust relationship to two separate tribal groups, and improved housing assistance for American Indians and Native Hawaiians. - 2000 Consolidated Appropriations Act, 2001: The Community Renewal Tax Relief Act of 2000, incorporated by reference in the Consolidated Act; authorized the Secretary to designate up to 40 renewal communities; extended and expanded empowerment zone incentives; established a new markets tax credit; and improved the low-income housing tax credit.
+The Community Renewal Act directed the Comptroller General to study and report on certain kinds of risks involving the Federal Home Loan Bank System and on standards proposed by the Federal Housing Finance Board, and by the Office of Federal Housing Enterprise Oversight for the Federal National Mortgage Association, and the Federal Home Loan Mortgage Corporation. - 2001 VA-HUD Appropriations Act for Fiscal Year 2002: Increased mortgage limits for FHA-insured multifamily housing; authorized FHA to insure hybrid adjustable rate mortgages (ARMs) that have a set interest rate for a fixed number of years and annual rate adjustments thereafter.
+Fully funded renewal of all Section 8 contracts and made \$144 million available for incremental vouchers for public housing agencies that have at least a 97 percent occupancy rate. - 2001 Mark-to-Market Program Extension in Title VI of the Labor, HHS and Education Appropriations Act for Fiscal Year 2002: The statute modified the Mark-to-Market program and extended its life to October 1, 2006.
 It also extended OMHAR to October 1, 2004, after which its functions are transferred to the Secretary.
 In addition, the statute requires that the Secretary's authority and responsibilities with respect to such program and office be carried out by the Federal Housing Commissioner. - 2002 Native American Housing Assistance and Self-Determination Reauthorization Act of 2002: The Act reauthorized, through Fiscal Year 2007, the NAHASDA program and the Section 184 Indian Housing Loan Guarantee program.
-It made miscellaneous amendments to NAHASDA related to planning, regulations, and housing related community development. - 2002 Downpayment Simplification Act of 2002: The Act made the FHA single family downpayment simplification provisions permanent.
-It annually adjusted FHA multifamily housing loan limits, and it repealed the Ginnie Mae three-percent guarantee fee increase scheduled to take effect in Fiscal Year 2005. - 2003 VA-HUD Appropriations Act for Fiscal Year 2003: The Act included \$75 million for the American Dream Downpayment program and \$50 million for an initiative to target lead abatement funds to areas with highest need.
+It made miscellaneous amendments to NAHASDA related to planning, regulations, and housing-related community development.